gatorcloset/OOTD/sprints/Sprint4.md

-Checks that database can be accessed and requests can be made via [http://localhost:9000] Checks that new outfits can be created (POST functionality) Checks that outfits can
-Checks that entries can be read (GET functionality for one user and entire list of users) Checks that tag and item information can be updated (UPDATE functionality) Checks that tags and items can be deleted (DELETE functionality) Checks that a user is present in the database, and the username and password entered on the front end match with entries stored in database
+Checks that database can be accessed and requests can be made via [http://localhost:9000] Checks that new outfits can be created (POST functionality) Checks that a single outfit can be retrieved (GET functionality) Checks that all outfits can be retrieved (GET functionality) Checks that outfits are able to be updated (single/multiple items and name of outfit) (PUT functionality) Checks that outfits are able to be softly deleted (DELETE functionality) Checks that we are able to retrieve all of a user's items by user id Checks that we are able to retrieve all of a user's items under a certain category by user id

 # Detailed Backend Documentation
 Find our detailed backend documentation here -> https://github.com/gatorcloset/OOTD/blob/main/Sprint3BackendDocumentation.md